dmitry-vlasov/russell/README.md

 Dependencies
 ------------
 mdl uses some boost libraries: spirit, string algos, filesystem.
+To be sure all of these are avaliable, install libboost-all-dev (linux).

 Building
 --------